zhangjunh/DR-GAN-by-pytorch/README.md

 3. Generate Image with arbitrary pose
       - Change the "save_path" in base_model.py.
       - Specify leaned model's filename by "--pretrained_G" option in base_options.py.
-      - generated images will be saved at specified result directory.
+      - Generated images will be saved at specified result directory.
       > python test.py